DXHeroes/knowledge-base-content/practices/tech_lead.md

 # Tech Lead

+## TL;DR

+A Tech Lead is a senior developer that ensures that every team member understands the product's technicalities.

 ## Who Is a Tech Lead

-A tech lead (or a technical lead) is a senior leading role for a software engineer, it is a decision maker.
-A tech lead is necessary in bigger companies where the roles and skills are not very fungible.
-Tech leads ensure that every team member understands and follows major technical decisions.
+A Tech Lead (or a technical lead) is a senior leading role for a software engineer, it is a decision maker.
+A Tech Lead is necessary in bigger companies where the roles and skills are not very fungible.
+Tech Leads ensure that every team member understands and follows major technical decisions.
 They set the programming guidelines, most used libraries and technologies.
 They also play a management role - they guide the team with company values and help to resolve conflicts.
-Tech leads also have to understand the needs of the customers and prioritize work according to those needs.
+Tech Leads also have to understand the needs of the customers and prioritize work according to those needs.

-There can be one tech lead for one team or one tech lead for the back-end and another one for the front-end.
+There can be one Tech Lead for one team or one Tech Lead for the back-end and another one for the front-end.
 The role can be performed by someone who has the most knowledge about development.
 It is less a formal title and more about being a natural leader of the team.
-The role can be shifted between different team members according to the project that the team is working on, but each project has to have one tech lead.
+The role can be shifted between different team members according to the project that the team is working on, but each project has to have one Tech Lead.

 ![Tech Lead](/files/tech_lead.png)